idleberg/vscode-electron-builder/README.md

 ## Usage

-You can run the *Electron Builder: Run* from the [command-palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette) or from the title menu when opening a configuration file.
+You can run the *Electron Builder: Build* from the [command-palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette) or from the title menu when opening a configuration file.
 When no such file has been opened, your workspace will be scanned for eligible configurations.

 Configuration Precedence: